Learn about actual and potential costs

 Find the vendor to meet your needs

-Market share concentration in the escalator market is high in 2018, with the top four suppliers accounting for over 70.0% of total market revenue.
-In total, an estimated 21 escalator manufacturers operate in the market.
+Market share concentration in the escalator market is high in 2020, with the top four suppliers accounting for more than 55.0% of total market revenue.
+In total, an estimated 25 escalator manufacturers operate in the market.
 During the past three years, market share concentration has remained steady.
-The high level...
+Notably, OTIS Elevator...
 Subscribe to learn more.

 Questions to ask potential suppliers